-Hospice is a medical plan of care that concentrates on enhancing a patient’s day-to-day comfort, typically within the last 6 months of life.
+Hospice care is a medical plan of care that concentrates on enhancing a patient’s day-to-day comfort, typically within the last 6 months of life.
 The focus of hospice care is geared towards improving one’s quality of life rather than curing an illness.
 Its goal is to help support patients and their families as they navigate the emotional end of life journey together.

 One common misconception about hospice is that it is a physical location where care is provided.
 While there are hospice facilities, the term hospice actually refers to a type of care that can be implemented anywhere, such as a person’s home or an assisted living facility.

-While a hospice company or program will provide a patient’s medical plan of care and invaluable support, they are generally unable to offer more than 8 hours of care per week.
+While a hospice company or program will provide a patient’s medical plan of care and invaluable support, they are generally unable to offer more than eight hours of care per week.
 This leaves family members with the physically and emotionally challenging demands of caring for a loved one as he or she becomes increasingly ill.

 Our hospice services focus on improving the lives of both patients and family members by helping to keep patients comfortable and cared for while providing family members with respite care.